conduitio-labs/conduit-connector-dynamodb/README.md

           # Type: string
           # Required: yes
           aws.region: ""
-          # Table is the DynamoDB table name to pull data from.
+          # Table is the DynamoDB table name to pull data from, or push data
+          # into.
           # Type: string
           # Required: yes
           table: ""